ringsaturn/gawamango/README.md

-# MangoPi - MongoDB Proxy
+# gawamango - MongoDB Proxy

 > [!WARNING]
 > This project is not for production use.

-MangoPi is a minimal MongoDB proxy that transparently forwards MongoDB wire protocol messages between clients and servers.
+gawamango is a minimal MongoDB proxy that transparently forwards MongoDB wire protocol messages between clients and servers.

 ## Features